-All aerial tramways shall be load tested at intervals not exceeding seven years.
-An acceptance test may be required by the Department when changes or modifications occur as defined in ANSI B.77.1-2006 section 126.96.36.199 - Ropeway modification.
+All aerial tramways shall be dynamically tested at intervals not exceeding seven years.
+An acceptance test may be required by the Department when changes or modifications occur as defined in ANSI B.77.1-2011 WITH ANSI B.77.1A-2012 SUPPLEMENT section 18.104.22.168 – Ropeway modification.

 Each year on all aerial tramways, the minimum grip, clip, hanger and carrier NDT shall be a rotating sample of 10 units or 20% of total units, whichever is greater.
 If any of the 20% or 10 units, whichever is greater, is rejected per manufacturer’s criteria, another 20% or 10 units, whichever is greater, shall be tested.
 Any rejects in this second sample group shall be cause for 100% testing.
 If the manufacturer’s recommendations are stricter than this, then those recommendations shall be followed.
 The Passenger Tramway Technician shall be notified of these rejected components.